felipegutierrez/bidding-system-java/README.md

 Build a bidding system behaving as following:

-For every incoming request as described in [1], send out bid requests as described in [2] to a configurable number of bidders [5].
+For every incoming request as described in [1], send out bidRequest requests as described in [2] to a configurable number of bidders [5].
 Responses from these bidders as described in [3] must be processed.
 The highest bidder wins, and payload is sent out as described in [4].